 (d) Is there some practical relevance in this work (research practice or industrial practice)?

-(e) What is the theoretical basis of this work, i.e. knowledge domain, for example, where would you expect to find this work in a library (classification number)?
+(e) What is the theoretical basis of this work for example knowledge domain, where would you expect to find this work in the library (classification number)?

-(a) Is there a clearly stated research question?
-(It might not be a research paper, as such)
+(a) Is there a clearly stated reseach question?
+(It might not be a research paper, as such).

 (b) Are there hypotheses?
 Are they clearly stated?
-If there are not hypotheses, is the paper a review, case study, contribution to theory development or some other type of study?
+If they are not hypotheses, is the paper a review, case study, contribution to theory development or some other type of study?

-(c) If there are hypotheses, are the relationships between the main variables explicit and reasonable?
-If there are not hypotheses, is there adequate development of theory?
+(c) If they are hypotheses are the relationships between the main variables explicits and resonable?
+If they are not hypotheses, is there adequate development of theory?

 (d) If there are hypotheses, are they stated in a way that makes them testable and the results, no matter what they are, interpretable?
-If there are not hypotheses, are there clear indications as to the significance to theoretical development?
+If they are not hypotheses, are there clear indicatons as to the significance to theoretical development?

-(a) Are the methods of research appropriate to the nature of the question being asked?
+(a) Are the methods of research appropiate to the nature of the question being asked?

 (b) What is the type of research design?